Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Bo: That's very sweet.

 Jerrod: It's like an awesome, complete piece of work.
-I am jealous in a very real way like in a cold-water-in-the-mirror type of way.
+I am jealous in a very real way, like cold-water-in-the-mirror type of way.

 Bo: That's nice.